 Anime and Manga

 - In Great Teacher Onizuka, after he had attempted to blow up the school, Suguru Teshigawara happens to pass by his father while being led away by the police and see for himself what an utterly deluded and broken man his father had become.

-- Just about Once per Episode in Crime Scene Investigation and its spinoffs.
+- Just about Once per Episode in CSI and its spinoffs.

 - Both Cold Case and Without a Trace often feature the Perp Walk interlaced with a "Where Are They Now?"
 Epilogue with each person involved in the case.

 - Memorably subverted in the Cold Case episode "Mind Hunters".
 The perp gets away, and he gets a slow-mo walk as he triumphantly walks out of the precinct.

 - In Cops, usually with the cops leading a perp to the back seat of a police car, saying, "take a seat".

 - The show and its spinoffs most often feature the "Up (or Down) the Courthouse Steps" version, and is the number one cause of Karmic Death for a perp who has otherwise escaped the long arm of the law.
 If said Perp Walk occurs before the half-hour mark, a Vigilante Execution is guaranteed.
 One exception occurs in a Season 14 episode.
 The perp doesn't get shot, but one of the detectives does.

 - This trope was lampshaded in one episode where the detectives' investigation crossed paths with a long-running investigation of the same person in New Jersey.
 In the ensuing Jurisdiction Friction, the DA in New Jersey decided he was fine with McCoy prosecuting the suspect, but demanded that his people get to do the Perp Walk since he wanted the publicity for his re-election campaign.

 - Law & Order: SVU: